burwinliu-zz/cs143ASolutions/Finals/Winter2017.md

 (b) (5 points) Briefly explain what block 32 contains in the above trace.
 Why is it written?

 ### Solution
-It was written to as it acts as the
+It was written to as it block 32 as a new inode for the new file, which cat2 will now correspond to.
+It is written to properly initiate the new file.

+## Part C
+### Problem
+(c) (5 points) What does block 3 contain?

+### Solution
+Block 3 contains